NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's hidden gem — stunning scenery, Ottoman charm, and one of the continent's lowest costs of living Incredibly Affordable Living, Breathtaking Natural Beauty, Unique Cultural Crossroads are among the top reasons expats choose Bosnia & Herzegovina.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Bosnia & Herzegovina straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Bosnia & Herzegovina — straight to your inbox.